Why Choose the Respiratory Therapy Program

 Additional reasons to choose this program:

-- According to Bureau of Labor Statistics, the demand for respiratory therapists is expected to grow by up to 28% during the period 2010 to 2020, faster than the average for all other professions.
+- The U.S. Bureau of Labor Statistics predicts the demand for respiratory therapists will increase by 19% during the period 2012 to 2022, faster than the average for all other professions.

 - The primary site for clinical training is nationally recognized Guthrie Robert Packer Hospital which has been named one of the nation’s 50 Top Cardiovascular Hospitals by Thomson Reuters